Let’s not kid ourselves. The best way to practice is to play your instrument regularly.

 Technique 3: Watch It

-Expression is an elusive aspect of music, and seeing how a professional “communicates” during performance may give you a better understanding of the concept.
-Hopefully you will start to think about what you’d like to communicate during your performance as well!
+Expression is an elusive aspect of music, and seeing how a professional “communicates” during performance may give students a better understanding of the concept.
+Hopefully they’ll start to think about what they’d like to communicate in performances as well!

-And remember, lots of private teachers enroll new students into their studios in summer, so if you think your student would benefit from some summer lessons (which they would, obviously), check some of them out!
+And remember, lots of private teachers enroll new students into their studios all year, so if you think your student would benefit from some individual lessons (which they would, obviously), check some of them out!
 Our studios are a great starting point.